andrwui/the-font-app-desktop/readme.md

 ## What now?

 Instead of a desktop Font Manager, the app will be transformed to a web application.
-Although the web version of the app won't have all the system-fonts-related features I had in mind, I'm planning to focus on other features and tools focusing UI Development and UI Design.
+Although the web version of the app won't have all the system-fonts-related features I had in mind, I'm planning to focus on other features and tools realated to UI Development and UI Design.

 ## Where can I find the web version?